harshit27gupta/Algo_project/README.md

 - Warnings are treated as errors for better feedback.
 - Error lines are highlighted in the code editor.
 - Java submissions are fully isolated to prevent file conflicts.

----

-## 🏆 Conclusion

-Algo_project is a robust, production-ready online judge system.
-It delivers fast, reliable performance, supports multi-language code execution, and provides a user-friendly experience for both learners and competitive programmers.